solana-labs/solana/rfcs/0009-enclave.md

 ## PoH Verification

-1. When the node votes on an en entry `X`, there's a lockout period `N`, for which it cannot vote on a branch that does not contain `X` in its history.
+1. When the node votes on an en entry `X`, there's a lockout period `N`, for which it cannot vote on a fork that does not contain `X` in its history.
-2. Every time the node votes on the derivative of `X`, say `X+y`, the lockout period for `X` increases by a factor `F` (i.e. the duration node cannot vote on a branch that does not contain `X` increases).
+2. Every time the node votes on the derivative of `X`, say `X+y`, the lockout period for `X` increases by a factor `F` (i.e. the duration node cannot vote on a fork that does not contain `X` increases).
     * The lockout period for `X+y` is still `N` until the node votes again.
 3. The lockout period increment is capped (e.g. factor `F` applies maximum 32 times).
 4. The signing enclave must not sign a vote that violates this policy.
 This means
     * Enclave is initialized with `N`, `F` and `Factor cap`
     * Enclave stores `Factor cap` number of entry IDs on which the node had previously voted
     * The sign request contains the entry ID for the new vote
-    * Enclave verifies that new vote's entry ID is on the correct branch (following the rules #1 and #2 above)
+    * Enclave verifies that new vote's entry ID is on the correct fork (following the rules #1 and #2 above)

 ## Ancestor Verification

-This is alternate, albeit, less certain approach to verifying voting branch.
+This is alternate, albeit, less certain approach to verifying voting fork.
 1. The validator maintains an active set of nodes in the network
 2. It observes the votes from the active set in the last voting period
 3. It stores the ancestor/last_tick at which each node voted